Last updated on August 19th, 2022 at 10:24 pm

 So there I was with this rash, which was incredibly ITCHY.
-I tried my best not to itch it since it was on my face and I was concerned about scaring and infection.
-I decided to be as careful with it as possible but I needed some relief.
-Here’s what saved my life:
+I tried my best not to itch it since it was on my face, and I was concerned about scarring and infection.
+I decided to be as careful with it as possible, but I needed some relief.
+Here’s what saved my life.

-Lemon Juice – I had read online that lemon juice was a natural remedy for poison ivy rash amongst many other things like brightening your laundry or as an emergency deodorant.
-So I was squeezing lemon wedges on my poison ivy-style rash to stop he itching and dry it out.
+- Lemon Juice – I had read online that lemon juice was a natural remedy for poison ivy rash, amongst many other things like brightening your laundry or as an emergency deodorant.
+So I was squeezing lemon wedges on my poison ivy-style rash to stop the itching and dry it out.
 This was temporarily effective!

-Earth Mama Angel Baby Bottom Balm – I continue to find uses for this stuff as life goes on.
+- Earth Mama Organics Bottom Balm – I continue to find uses for this stuff as life continues.
 Chafing, cuts and scrapes, and now this.
-I had a few really irritated itchy spots on my neck and chest that during the day that would be re-irritated from my clothes.
+I had a few really irritating itchy spots on my neck and chest that, during the day, would be re-irritated from my clothes.
 Bottom Balm was the one thing that would relieve me.
-It didn’t look totally attractive to be smeared with Bottom Balm but when your face is covered with a poison ivy-like rash, you simply don’t care.
-Bottom Balm has healing properties since it’s designed to soothe, heal and protect baby’s rashy bottom.
-Seemed only logical to use it for this!
+It didn’t look attractive to be smeared with Bottom Balm, but when your face is covered with a poison ivy-like rash, you simply don’t care.
+Bottom Balm has healing properties since it’s designed to soothe, heal and protect a baby’s rashy bottom.
+It seemed only logical to use it for this!

 I read a ton of other natural remedies like soaking in a baking soda bath, witch hazel, and a few other weird ones that I’d probably never have the resources to create.

 Have you ever experienced an allergic reaction to Mango Peels?
-Or Posion Ivy?
+Or Poison Ivy?
 What are your itchy home remedy solutions?